 HTI Networking Component

-Congratulations HTI Scholar, you now have $750 for networking opportunities!
+Congratulations HTI Scholar, you now have funds available for networking opportunities!
+During the COVID19 crisis, dissertation scholars have up to $1,000 available, and pre-dissertation scholars have up to $750.
 These funds can be used to help you establish contacts outside of your particular academic, denominational, and research circles.
 To request the use of these funds you must fill out a Networking Funds Request Form at least a month prior to the date of the event.
 HTI Assistant Director, Angela Schoepf, will review, and approve your request.
-Once approved you can begin to expend the funds, but before doing so please familiarize yourself with HTI Expense Guidelines to secure a total reimbursement of your request.
-Once you have incurred all of the expenses, mail the T-5 Reimbursement Form with original receipts to the HTI office for reimbursement within two weeks of the event.
+Once approved you can begin to expend the funds, and before doing so please familiarize yourself with HTI Expense Guidelines to secure a total reimbursement of your request.
+Once you have incurred all of the expenses, email to email@example.com the T-5 Reimbursement with electronic receipts within two weeks of the event.
+To make sure your request is not delayed, please submit all the documents as a single pdf file making sure that the name of the file is your last name, first name, and date of the request.

 Networking funds can be used for:

-- Attendance to academic functions, such as the annual meetings of the American Academy of Religion and the Society of Biblical Literature.
+- Attendance to academic functions, such as the annual meetings of the American Academy of Religion and the Society of Biblical Literature, including membership and registration.

 - Editorial assistance for a paper and/or lecture, maximum distribution is $200.